To kickstart your business career read on to find out more about the best business schools in the UK and how to choose

 How to apply

-To apply for a course at most business schools you'll complete an online application form.
+To apply for a course at most UK business schools you'll complete an online application form.
 You'll need to create an account on the university website, answer set questions and submit supporting documentation.
 Unlike undergraduate courses, you'll submit your application directly to the university, so make sure that you're aware of application dates and deadlines (as these can vary slightly) to give yourself plenty of time to complete it to the best of your ability.

 The documents that you need to submit include academic transcripts and degree certificates, two academic references and a personal statement (sometimes called a statement of purpose).
 Some business schools may also ask you to submit samples of your work, a CV and a cover letter.

 Upon completion you'll need to pay an application fee.
 Institutions set their own fees so costs differ, but they're typically in the region of £50-£60.
 Once your application is processed you'll receive an offer of a place, or may in some instances be invited to attend a postgraduate interview.
 In order to secure your offer of a place you'll need to pay a course deposit.

 Find out more